sk2/ank_v3_dev/README.txt

 AutoNetkit.
-This is the current development alpha.
-For more information, including installation instructions and a how-to guide, please see www.autonetkit.org
+For the current code, please see https://github.com/sk2/autonetkit For more information, including installation instructions and a how-to guide, please see www.autonetkit.org